southworkscom/azure-docs/articles/media-services/media-services-java-how-to-use.md

 The following are required to complete the tutorial:

 * An Azure account.
 For details, see [Azure Free Trial](https://azure.microsoft.com/pricing/free-trial/).
 * A Media Services account.
 To create a Media Services account, see [How to Create a Media Services Account](media-services-portal-create-account.md).
-* The Azure Libraries for Java, which you can install from the [Azure Java Developer Center][Azure Java Developer Center].
+* The latest [Azure Media Services Java SDK package][Azure Media Services SDK Maven Package].

-## How to: Use Media Services with Java
+## How to: Import the Azure Media Services Java SDK package

+To start using the Media Services SDK for Java, add a reference to the latest version of the `azure-media` package from the [Maven repository][Azure Media Services SDK Maven Package].

+For example, if your build tool is `gradle`, add the following dependency to your `build.gradle` file:

+    compile group: 'com.microsoft.azure', name: 'azure-media', version: '0.9.8'

+>[!IMPORTANT]
+>Starting with `azure-media` package version `0.9.8`, the SDK added support for Active Directory (Azure AD) authentication and removed Access Control Service (ACS) authentication.
+ACS will be deprecated on June 1, 2018.
+We recommend that you migrate to the Azure AD authentication model as soon as possible.

 >[!NOTE]
+>You can find the source code of the Azure Media Services Java SDK in our [GitHub repository](https://github.com/Azure/azure-sdk-for-java/tree/0.9/services/azure-media).

+## How to: Use Azure Media Services with Java

+>[!NOTE]
 >When your AMS account is created a **default** streaming endpoint is added to your account in the **Stopped** state.
 To start streaming your content and take advantage of dynamic packaging and dynamic encryption, the streaming endpoint from which you want to stream content has to be in the **Running** state.

->[!NOTE]
->There is a limit of 1,000,000 policies for different AMS policies (for example, for Locator policy or ContentKeyAuthorizationPolicy).
-You should use the same policy ID if you are always using the same days / access permissions, for example, policies for locators that are intended to remain in place for a long time (non-upload policies).
-For more information, see [this](media-services-dotnet-manage-entities.md#limit-access-policies) topic.

 The following code shows how to create an asset, upload a media file to the asset, run a job with a task to transform the asset, and create a locator to stream your video.

 You need to set up a Media Services account before using this code.
 For information about setting up an account, see [How to Create a Media Services Account](media-services-portal-create-account.md).

+The code connects to the Azure Media Services API using Azure AD service principal authentication.
+You need to create an Azure AD application and specify the values for the following variables in the code:
+* `tenant`: The Azure AD tenant domain where the Azure AD application resides.
+* `clientId`: The client ID of the Azure AD application.
+* `clientKey`: The client key of the Azure AD application.
+* `restApiEndpoint`: The REST API endpoint of the Azure Media Services account.

+You can create an Azure AD application and obtain the above configuration values from the Azure Portal.
+For more information, see the **Service principal authentication** section of [Getting started with Azure AD authentication using the Azure portal](https://docs.microsoft.com/en-us/azure/media-services/media-services-portal-get-started-with-aad).

-Substitute your values for the 'clientId' and 'clientSecret' variables.
-The code also relies on a locally stored file.
+The code also relies on a locally stored video file.
 You'll need to provide your own file to use.

     import java.io.*;
+    import java.net.URI;
     import java.security.NoSuchAlgorithmException;
     import java.util.EnumSet;
+    import java.util.concurrent.ExecutorService;
+    import java.util.concurrent.Executors;

     import com.microsoft.windowsazure.Configuration;
     import com.microsoft.windowsazure.exception.ServiceException;